 Big data is at the forefront of many industries worldwide, and the healthcare industry is no exception.
-In the healthcare industry, big data is available in massive amounts, containing the information of human health conditions and activities, and is collected through multiple resources like electronic health records, medical image analysis, wearables and medical devices, and more.
-As medicine and technology become more advanced, so do the abilities of big data.
-Here we take a look at some of the top advantages that big data has brought to the healthcare industry.
+In healthcare, big data is available in massive amounts, containing the information of human health conditions and activities, and is collected through multiple resources like electronic health records, medical image analysis, wearables and medical devices, and more.
+As medicine and technology become more and more advanced, so do the abilities of big data.
+Here we take a look at some of the biggest ways big data has changed the healthcare industry.

 One advantage that big data can bring to the healthcare industry is cost reduction in a variety of areas such as staffing, medications, admission rates, operational procedures, and more.